marcusgia2505/classEx_doc/docs/Elements.rst

 Result element
 ~~~~~~~~~~~~~~~

-For displaying the results of a game various types of charts are available.
+For displaying the results of a game, various types of charts are available.

 .. important:: Note that you can only display saved subject variables.
 Decisions for input fields are saved automatically so that they can be displayed as well.

-Whenever you can select variables in a field you only need to insert the variable name (e.g. "payoff").
-If you want to use variables in other settings (e.g. the maximum) you have to use the standard notation (e.g. "$payoff;"), which gives the value of the variable.
+Whenever you can select variables in a field, you only need to insert the variable name (e.g. "payoff").
+If you want to use variables in other settings (e.g. the maximum), you have to use the standard notation (e.g. "$payoff;"), which gives the value of the variable.

-For most result elements you can change the setting for *count*.
-By this you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).
+For most result elements, you can change the setting for *count*.
+By this, you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).

-Results single / multiple choice questions
+Results single/multiple choice questions
 ------------------------------------------

 .. image:: _static/elements/mc.png